 Measuring trade show ROI can be hard when your data isn’t up to snuff.

-Data makes the marketing world go ‘round, especially when it comes to determining whether you spent your time productively at your last show.
-Whether you’re measuring return on objective or return on investment, it’s not just about the number of leads you gather at an event.
+Data makes the marketing world go ‘round, especially when it comes to getting a clear idea of whether you spent your time productively at your last trade show.
+Whether you’re measuring return on objective or return on investment, it’s not just about the number of leads you gather at a trade show.
 It’s about the value of those leads, as well.

 In short: are they Marketing Qualified Leads (MQLs)?